Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Oyster Sauce

-Another best alternative to the tamari is oyster sauce as it has a slightly sweet, earthy, and salty flavor along with thicker consistency.
 Generally, oyster sauce is extracted from the oyster sauce but it will not taste like oysters.
 This oyster sauce is used as a dipping sauce, to decorate salads, stir-fries, and marinades enormously along with noodle dishes.
-Besides that, as it is taken from oysters you can use it in meat, pork, and chicken for a better taste in those dishes.

 Oyster Sauce